harolCalzada/zebrand-tech-test/README.md

 - django debug toolbar library
 - mailhog docker containter for simulate smtp server
 - pytest for testing, you can execute ```$ make docker-local-run-tests``` for run all test cases
+- swagger: you can visit http://localhost:8000/swagger for check the documentation